 - High success rate and fast video repair process.

-Follow the steps below to remove the 0xc10100be error and restore your video file with the help of 4DDiG File Repair:
+Follow the steps below to remove the 0xc10100be error and restore your video file with the help of 4DDiG Video Repair:

 - Add the Corrupted Videos

-Click “Add” and choose the video files generating the 0xc10100be error.
-Once the video has been imported, click “Start Repair”.
+Click "Add Video(s) and choose the video file generating the 0xc10100be error.
+Once the video has been imported, click "Start Repair."

 - Save the Repaired Videos

-Wait for the corrupted video files to be repaired by 4DDiG File Repair.
-When it’s finished, choose “Export” to save them in a secure location on the disk.
+Wait for the corrupted video files to be repaired by 4DDiG Video Repair.
+When the repair is finished, choose “Export” to save them in a secure location on the disk.